JennyTran17/VR_Project/README.md

 - Detecting which hand is currently holding the wand
 - Detecting which hand for additional mechanics like shooting and power ignition.

-A significant technical challenge was handling the fact that XR Interaction Toolkit does not use traditional transform parenting.
-This meant that the wand was not a child of the hand transform.
-The issue was resolved by detecting the active XR interactor at runtime and using XR attach points to correctly align magic effects with the hand.
+A significant technical challenge was that it doesnot detect the correct interacting hand and causes error while trying to perform the mechanic.
+This is because XR Interaction Toolkit does not use traditional transform parenting and the focus was on getting the incorrect transform.
+The wand was not a child of the hand transform.

+The issue was resolved by detecting the active XR interactor at runtime instead and using XR attach points to correctly align magic effects with the hand.

 **Screenshots:**
 <table border="0">